What Is ADR in Film? Automatic Dialogue Replacement Explained

 3. Reduce the number of ADR cues with background noise reduction tools

 ADR in film can be a very tedious and time-consuming process.
-Using tools like RX to clean up original dialogue recordings can reduce the number of ADR cues by salvaging previously unsalvageable recordings.
+Using tools like RX 11 to clean up original dialogue recordings can reduce the number of ADR cues by salvaging previously unsalvageable recordings.
 Modules like Spectral Repair can be used to remove intermittent background noise while Spectral De-noise works well to remove steady background noise.
+For more on cleaning up different types of background noise for dialogue, check out this guide.

 Start making professional ADR for film

 Now that you know why ADR is done and how the process works, you can take your audio quality up a notch by incorporating ADR into your next production.
-Avoiding common pitfalls like mismatched ambient sound and EQ will give you a more professional-sounding film.
+Avoiding common pitfalls like mismatched ambient sound and inflection will give you a more professional-sounding film.
+While ADR for film isn’t a quick process it does give you a lot of control in the mix which is always worth it in the end.
+If you are craving more tips for post production, check out our guide on audio post production workflow.